 Making a Referral to the Office of Student Conduct and Community Standards

 NOTE: The form should NOT be used to report emergencies.
-If you or another person is in immediate danger, a student is about to harm themselves or others, and/or if a student is found gravely disabled and cannot care for their health and safety please call 911 immediately.
+If you or another person is in immediate danger, if a student is about to harm themselves or others, and/or if a student is found gravely disabled and cannot care for their health and safety please call 911 immediately.
 If you need immediate assistance in non-emergency situations or are concerned about the well-being of a student outside of business hours, please call Public Safety at 203-582-6200.

 Student Learning Outcomes